ig-perez/TbSET/readme.md

 - Memory: 15 GB
 - GPU: One Tesla T4

-The training time was almost nine hours (400 epochs and 114K training examples) obtaining a loss of 1.1077 and an accuracy of 0.7303.
+The training time was almost nine hours (400 epochs and 114K training examples).
+The final loss was 1.1077 with an accuracy of 0.7303.

 ## The development process
 It was challenging coding this project following a modular and object-oriented mindset.
-For this reason, and the quota limitations, I discarded Kaggle or Colab.
+For this reason and the quota limitations, I discarded Kaggle or Colab.
 On the other hand, I wanted to have a real business-like experience.
-For this reason, I launched a VM on GCP with a preloaded image with Tensorflow 2.6, added the additional dependencies, and connected my IDE to this remote interpreter deploying my code and training the model on the cloud.
+So I launched a VM on GCP with a preloaded Tensorflow 2.6 image, added the additional dependencies, and connected my IDE to this remote interpreter deploying my code and training the model on the cloud.

 # How can I use it?
-This repository contains the model's parameters after training so it is very easy to use the translator for inference:
+This repository contains the model's parameters after training, so it is easy to use the translator for inference:
 - Clone the repository
 - Install the dependencies
 - Run the module with `$ python -m tbset`
 - There are two commands available. `train` will train the model from scratch.
 If a saved model is detected it won't be possible to continue unless you delete the related files from the disk, including the stored checkpoints.
 The `translate` command will use a saved model for inference.
-- To exit the TUI press Ctrl-D
+- To exit the TUI, press Ctrl-D

 ## Requirements
 Dependency-wise, I have found it is tricky to use `tensorflow-text`.
-If you are starting from scratch, I'd recommend first install the desired version of `tensorflow-text`.
+I'd recommend starting with the desired version of `tensorflow-text`.
 TF text will install the appropriate version of `tensorflow` as it requires it to work.
-If you are using a preinstalled VM be sure the `tensorflow-text` version matches the version of `tensorflow`.
+If you are using a preinstalled VM, be sure the `tensorflow-text` version matches the `tensorflow` version.

 As I instantiated a `tensorflow` 2.6.0.
 VM, these are the dependencies I added:
 - tensorflow-text 2.6.0